DeeNeon/px2html-demo/README.md

 2. The site should be retina compatible.
 3. Do not use any image, everything should be made using CSS3.
 The only images allowed are logos or photos.
+4. The header should be stick to the top of the viewport.
-4. We recommend you to use [Slick.js](http://kenwheeler.github.io/slick/) for any carousel on the page.
+5. We recommend you to use [Slick.js](http://kenwheeler.github.io/slick/) for any carousel on the page.
 If you want to use another library because you think it's better you have to explain us why :)